jgrenat/elm-workshop/Step07/README.md

 `Random.generate` creates a command to generate a random value.
 The second argument `Random.int 0 10` specify that we want an `Int` between 0 and 10.
 The first argument `OnNumberGenerated` is the message used by the Elm runtime to return the result to our `update` function.

-That's exactly what happens near `(6)`, we receive the generated value and store it inside ou model.
+That's exactly what happens near `(6)`, we receive the generated value and store it inside our model.
 There is no need for another side effect, so we can also return `Cmd.none`.

 ## Let's start!